smurfedGitHubIO/Legazpi-Catholic-Cemetery-Search-App/README.md

 4. Run `npm install` on both terminals.
 You can close the `client` terminal after installation.
 5. On the `server` terminal, run `npm run dev`.
 The page should pop up by now at `localhost:3000`.

 Whenever you would run the application, just open up the terminal and path towards the `server` directory.
-Check the sample run [here](https://youtu.be/XhmdSOZcyTs).
+Check the sample demonstration [here](https://youtu.be/XhmdSOZcyTs).
 Then run `npm run dev`.
 For more info, kindly contact (+63906-065-2947).